 Studying arts or humanities at a UK university?
-You'll likely encounter MHRA style.
+You'll likely need to cite MHRA style.
 The Modern Humanities Research Association has published this guide since 1971, and it's the standard for literature, languages, and cultural studies across Britain and beyond.
+This guide covers all major components of citing MHRA, common mistakes, and FAQs.

 What Is MHRA Style?